JMagic-Learner/Regex-Made-Easy/gist-template.md

 Character classes is special notation for matching cateogires of characters.

 Examples
- [a-z] searchers for a single character in  lowercase text.
+ [a-z]  Searches for a single character in  lowercase text.
- [A-Z] searchers for a single character in all uppercase text [0-9]
- 0[xX][A-Fa-f0-9]+ searches for CSS hexadecimal numbers
+ [A-Z]  Searches for a single character in all uppercase text [0-9]  Searches for numerical characters 0[xX][A-Fa-f0-9]+ searches for CSS hexadecimal numbers